-- Quality of information on the scope of distribution and the split among groups of beneficiaries, with a clear distinction between corporate officers. - Subscription price and no discount for stock option plans and no repricing mechanism. - · Length of the plans, and deferred and conditional nature (performance conditions) for the beneficiaries. - Nature (quantifiable objectives that are consistent with the company's strategy) and level of requirement of the performance criteria that determine the final allocation. - Total value of the plans awarded (this must remain below 10% of the share capital, except for exceptional and duly justified reasons).
+- quality of information on the scope of distribution and the split among groups of beneficiaries, with a clear distinction of corporate officers, - subscription price, no discount for stock option plans and no repricing mechanism, - length of the plans, and deferred and conditional nature (performance conditions) for the beneficiaries. - nature (quantifiable objectives that are consistent with the company's strategy) and level of requirement of the performance criteria that determine the final allocation, inclusion of ESG KPIs, - total value of the plans awarded (this must remain below 10% of the share capital, except for exceptional and duly justified reasons).